 Within Gap Selling’s notion of Problem Identification, the methodology challenges salespeople to first understand the customer profiles from a general or average business position (AKA, know what you should measure) and then challenges salespeople to use discovery to then actually measure.

 As readers push to the demo/presentation content, Gap Selling teaches you to tailor that demo to that buyer.
 No more averages.
 No more general.
 No more “companies like you” or “average customers.”
 It is the sales version of your telescoping steering wheel.

 Similar to the military’s issue of diagnosing why their skilled pilots continued to crash, salespeople face this too in their professional world.
 They are driving a technically competent process most of the time and they have the foundational piloting skills.
 The failure is within the approach of average.

-Todd Rose walks readers through example after example of how our decisions made on averages are misguided.
+The End of Average author, Todd Rose, walks readers through example after example of how our decisions made on averages are misguided.
 He demonstrates the impacts across hiring talent, gaining business competitive edge, even understanding and mapping the human brain.

 “The goal of this book is to liberate you, once and for all, from the tyranny of the average” – Todd Rose

 IF YOU OR YOUR SALES TEAM ARE READY TO STOP BEING AVERAGE REACH OUT TO OUR SALES TEAM.